MTrage/4K-HiDPI-rescale-Full-HD/README.md

 | --fb 7680x2160 | Since the displays are on the same 0-line, only the width i.e. 1 times the<br>height and 2 times the 4K-width must be indicated. | |
 | --pos 3840x0 | So that the displays lie next to each other<br>(in this case shifted to the right), a 4K width must be added. | |

-### If it doesn't work for you or there are other problems with the display mode, please contact me.
+### If it doesn't work for you or there are other problems with the display mode,<br>please contact me.